The muon g-2 anomaly confronts new physics in $e^\pm$ and $\mu^\pm$ final states scattering: Relevant Constraints

-\paragraph{LEP limit on $V-Z$ mixing} In the inelastic dark matter model, the interaction between the dark photon and the SM particles proceed via kinetic mixing between the $U(1)_D$ and the $U(1)_Y$ field strength.
-This implies that after electroweak symmetry breaking, the $Z$ boson mixes with the dark photon, leading to a small modification of the SM electroweak coupling.
+In the inelastic dark matter model, the interaction between the dark photon and the SM particles proceed via kinetic mixing between the $U(1)_V$ and the $U(1)_Y$ field strength.
+This implies that after electroweak symmetry breaking, the $Z$ boson mixes with the dark photon, leading to a small modification of the SM electroweak couplings.
 A complete fit for this effect in the electroweak precision observables was performed in~\cite{Hook:2010tw,Curtin:2014cca} leading to the relatively model independent bound:

-\subsection{Joint solution to the $a_\mu$-related anomalies}
+\section{Joint solution to the $a_\mu$-related anomalies}

-In this section we study in which range of parameters for the model outlined in section~\ref{sec:model} the indirect Bhabha-induced effects on $a_\mu$, together with the direct loop contributions of the new vector boson $V$ can optimally resolve the various $a_\mu$ related discrepancies.
+In this section we study in which range of parameters for the model outlined in section~\ref{sec:model} the indirect NP-induced effects on $a_\mu$, discussed in the Sections \ref{sec:mod_lumi} and \ref{sec:mod_mumugamma}, together with the direct loop contributions of the new vector boson $V$ can optimally resolve the various $a_\mu$ related discrepancies.